nasa/cFS/UsingGit.md

     git commit -m "Your change message here"

-To actually push the commit to the Github, use

     git push

-It will prompt you for a username and password (since our GitHub is organisation access only)

-Alternativly, rather than having git asking you for your username and password each time, you can setup an SSH key.
+It will prompt you for a username and password (since our GitHub is organisation access only) Alternativly, rather than having git asking you for your username and password each time, you can setup an SSH key.

 ## Adding an SSH Key